 • When charging the vehicle battery, hydrogen is released - risk of explosion.
 An explosion can be caused through sparking while unclamping or loosening the cable plug.

 • So-called "quick-charging" of the vehicle battery is dangerous and requires a special charger and specialist knowledge.
-Therefore, "Quick loading" must be carried out by a specialist garage.
+We therefore recommend that "quick-charging" is carried out by a specialist garage.

 Disconnect/reconnect and change